 The Temporary Graduate visa is one of the main visa types included in Temporary Resident (Other Employment) visas, and provides recent Student visa graduates an opportunity to remain and work temporarily in Australia.
-There are four streams:

-- 1. Graduate Work

-- 2. Post-Study Work

-- 3. Second Post-Study Work

-- 4. Replacement.
+From 1 July 2024, there was a re-alignment of the Temporary Graduate visa streams of which there were four, to levels of study:

+- 1. Post-Vocational Education Work stream (formerly Graduate Work stream) - 2.
+Post-Higher Education Work stream (formerly Post-Study Work stream) - 3.
+Second Post-Higher Education Work stream (formerly Second Post-Study Work stream) - 4.
+Replacement-now ceased.